controlecidadao/samantha_ia/README.md

 DO NOT EXECUTE THE CODE!
 $$$

-Execute the prompt in your previous response.
+Execute the prompt in your previous response, if any.
 $$$

 Correct the errors in your previous response.
 $$$
 ```

 Settings:<br>
 * Model: https://huggingface.co/chatpdflocal/llama3.1-8b-gguf/resolve/main/ggml-model-Q4_K_M.gguf?download=true
 * Feedback loop: activated